A preliminary assessment of the sensitivity of uniaxially-driven fusion targets to flux-limited thermal conduction modeling: Conclusions

-If the ionic conduction is indeed minimally restricted, either because Hytrac's treatment of the heat flux across material interfaces is reasonable or because a small value of the ionic flux limiter coefficient is unreasonable, then our reference case simulations should be relatively robust.
-Consequently, the question of why the predicted total yield of these targets is several orders of magnitude less than those reported in Ref.\;\cite{Derentowicz_JourTechPhys_1977} remains an open one.
-Moreover, we noted that none of the singular changes to the reference case considered resulted in neutron yield amplified by more than an order of magnitude.
-More extensive sensitivity studies incorporating multiple, simultaneous, interacting configuration changes as well as more elements of Hytrac's multi-physics model, e.g.\;radiation transport and viscous effects, are needed to develop a clearer picture.
+Assuming that the heat flow in the target is indeed well-described with the arithmetic mean for the evaluation of the fluxes, and ionic flux limiter coefficients much larger than those commonly used for the electrons, then our reference case simulations should be quite robust.
+The question of why the predicted total yield of these targets is several orders of magnitude less than those reported in Ref.\;\cite{Derentowicz_JourTechPhys_1977} therefore remains an open one.
+Moreover, we noted that none of the singular changes to the reference case considered in this work amplified the neutron yield by more than an order of magnitude.
+Whether or not this gap can be closed by multiple simultaneous changes and/or including a broader ranges of physics models (e.g.\;radiation transport and viscous effects) will require extensive multivariate sensitivity studies.
+We are presently investigating all of these factors as part of our ongoing investigations into this platform and will report on more findings in future publications.

-Finally, we note that the findings related to the potentially important role of ionic conduction are interesting as they suggest that targets similar to those studied here may provide an experimental platform for accessing states of matter in the quasi-local regime, in which energy transport is close to the transition between local diffusion and the kinetic transport regime.
-With suitable diagnostics to provide time-resolved histories of neutron production and electron and ion temperatures from the stagnated plasma, it may be possible to experimentally distinguish between predictions based on simple ion transport models (such as flux-limited conduction) and state-of-the-art kinetic models, whilst minimizing uncertainty associated with electron transport and equilibration.
+Finally, we note that the findings related to the potentially important role of ionic conduction are interesting as they suggest that targets similar to those studied here may provide an experimental platform for accessing states of matter in the quasi-nonlocal regime, in which energy transport is close to the transition between local diffusion and kinetic transport.
+With suitable diagnostics to provide time-resolved histories of neutron production and electron and ion temperatures from the main reverberation state, it may be possible to experimentally distinguish between predictions based on simple ion transport models (such as flux-limited conduction) and state-of-the-art kinetic models, whilst minimizing uncertainty associated with electron transport and equilibration.
 Such data may prove to be invaluable for benchmarking integrated simulation codes for ICF.